Mary-Ann-Liebert-Dev/Documentation/ReadMe.md

 Make sure that
 - all the Newspaper plugins that you installed are activated
 - the correct child theme is activated in Appearance -> Themes from the admin menu

+### Deploy

+Builds are handled via GitHub Actions.
+The builds are controlled via SSH validated YAML files in `./.github/workflows`.
+Pushing to the following branches:

+- dev: `Development`
+- staging: `Staging`
+- main: `Production`

+Will trigger builds to the corresponding WP Engine server.

 ### Other services